neondatabase/website/content/docs/guides/branch-archiving.md

 - `init` - the branch is being created but is not available for querying.
 - `ready` - the branch is fully operational and ready for querying.
 Expect normal query response times.
-- `archived` - the branch is stored in cost-effective archival storage.
+- `archived` - the branch is stored in cost-effective archive storage.
 Expect slow query response times.

 ```json {6}
 {